vitathemes/wp-meliora/readme.txt

 == Description ==

 WP-Meliora is a WordPress minimal & Fast-loading theme for people who want to have a simple blog & introduce themselves.

-It's based on the [indigo](https://github.com/sergiokopplin/indigo), that originally builds for Jekyll.

 = Features =
 * No additional JS